emmajanedrews/base-template/_posts/2018-04-24-how-can-the-rellis-group-help-you.md

 {% include youtube.html %}

-One of the most common question my team receives is: “Who are you and what do you do?”
+One of the most common questions my team receives is: “Who are you and what do you do?”

 I’ve personally been in real estate for four years.
 Though my roots are in working with residential assets, my team and I now specialize in commercial assets around Ohio.